 Open Coast Coastal Management Program

-We are preparing an Open Coast Coastal Management Program (CMP) to ensure Eurobodalla Shire's coast is managed and developed in a way that protects our natural features and supports ongoing growth.
+The Eurobodalla Open Coast Coastal Management Program (CMP) has been prepared to ensure Eurobodalla Shire's coast is managed and developed in a way that protects our natural features and supports ongoing growth.

 The Open Coast CMP covers over 140km of beaches, headlands and shorelines, from South Durras Beach in the north, to Akolele on the shoreline of Wallaga Lake at the southern end of Eurobodalla Shire.
 Council manages approximately 60 per cent of this area, the remaining beaches are managed by National Parks.
 As a coastal council, we are required to undertake a CMP to manage sections of our coastal zone.

 The Open Coast CMP has been prepared in accordance with the NSW Coastal Management Act 2016 and NSW Coastal Management Manual 2018.
 The Minister for Local Government has certified The Open Coast CMP under Section 17(2) of the CM Act.

 View the CMP:

 Focus: The CMP identifies a range of actions (including infrastructure works), emergency response strategies and land-use planning advice to allow Council to manage our coastline in a strategic and integrated manner.